In this section you will find EURA NOVA's scientific publications and reports.

 Based on these observations, we claim that F1-score and AVPR should not be used as metrics for anomaly detection.
 We recommend a generic evaluation procedure for unsupervised anomaly detection, including the use of other metrics such as the AUC, which are more robust to arbitrary choices in the evaluation protocol.

-Damien Fourure*, Muhammad Usama Javaid*, Nicolas Posocco*, Simon Tihon*, Estimating Expected Calibration Errors, In Proc. of The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases, 2021.
+Damien Fourure*, Muhammad Usama Javaid*, Nicolas Posocco*, Simon Tihon*, Anomaly Detection: How to Artificially Increase your F1-Score with a Biased Evaluation Protocol, In Proc. of The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases, 2021.

 * equal contributions

 The final paper will be published after the conference.